Find the Best Used Cooking Oil Collection Companies for Your Business

 Navigating the legal landscape is the first step for any food establishment.
 In The Colony, specific rules govern how grease and used oil must be handled to prevent costly and damaging sewer blockages.

-The Colony's Ordinance 453 This local law requires all food service establishments to install and maintain approved grease control devices1.
-The ordinance specifies minimum sizes, such as a 100-pound capacity for grease traps or a 50-gallon-per-minute flow rate for larger grease interceptors, depending on the establishment's size and output2 1.
+The Colony's Ordinance 453 This local law requires all food service establishments to install and maintain approved grease control devices.
+The ordinance specifies minimum sizes, such as a 100-pound capacity for grease traps or a 50-gallon-per-minute flow rate for larger grease interceptors, depending on the establishment's size and output.
 These devices are the first line of defense, capturing fats, oils, and grease (FOG) before they enter the public sewer system.
 Regular maintenance and cleaning of these traps and interceptors are essential for compliance.

 The Professional Collection and Recycling Process